deeean/silksong-agent/README.md

 ## TODO

-- [ ] Optimize FindObjectsByType usage in ProjectileTrackerManager if a faster method exists
+- [ ] Optimize FindObjectsByType usage in BossProjectileManager if a faster method exists
 - [ ] Test if Raycast hit type needs one-hot encoding

 ## Acknowledgments